lunamystry/eie_resource/doc/source/admin/cloning_how_to.rst

    want to clone
 #. select restore-disk instead of save-disk.

-This will give an extra
+There is an extra step, see below.
+You have to choose the image you want to use.